croaky/blog/articles/deep-modules-simple-interfaces.md

 )
 ```

-Charge a credit card over a global financial network:
+Charge a credit card over a global financial network
 with the [Stripe](https://stripe.com/) API:

 ```ruby